 She immediately realised that I was offended and came to me several times later on to apologise.
 The man who’d said it never did, although I have no idea if he knew that his joke was inappropriate.
 His girlfriend was actually one of the other students in that class, so I can’t imagine he would have cared much if he had.
 Completely confused and shocked, I spoke to a handful of my Thai coworkers about the incident and thankfully, their reaction was the same as mine.
 My boss called me in for a chat upon hearing about it, in which she apologised and promised to have a meeting with the guy who made the ‘joke’.
 You’re probably wondering how anyone could consider such a remark to be funny.
 The truth is that this wasn’t just a case of one person making an offensive comment.
 Rape is normalized in Thailand in many ways.

 In Thai, there are two words for rape.
 One is ‘bplum’ (ปล้ำ), which is also used for ‘wrestling’ (‘muay bplum’ is clinching) and forced sex.
 The other is ‘khom kheuun’ (ข่มขืน). while both of these words mean ‘rape’ to us, that’s not the case in Thai language.
 It sounds completely ridiculous to say that there could be two types of rape, with one more serious than the other, but that’s exactly the case here.
-For us, rape is rape.
+Rape is rape.
 There is either consent or an absence of it.
-In Thailand, it’s not as clear as that.
+But in Thailand, it’s often not as clear as that.

 Khom kheuun is what Thais would use to describe rape as a criminal act (although isn’t it always?)
 Bplum, however, is much more complicated.
 Bplum starts as forceful and violent, but can sometimes end with the establishment of a relationship.
 This is commonly shown in Thai soap operas or ‘lakorn’.